engagementlab/AtStake/README.md

 AtStake
 =======

-A mobile version of the desktop game @Stake
+A mobile version of the tabletop game @Stake